pduc1234/AutoCheckinBot/README.md

 ### 3. This setup seems complicated?
 It's easy!
 You can invite my bot and start using it right away.
 [Invite here](https://discord.com/oauth2/authorize?client_id=1343529159925829693)

-## Announcement
-**New Version Released**
-In the latest version, I have fixed some minor errors and made the code easier to understand.